-First, the Company went to the market for better pricing related to all of its printing operations and created price reductions.
+First, the Company went to the market for better costs related to all of its printing operations and successfully negotiated reduced costs with certain vendors.
 Secondly, the Company has reduced its overhead expenses.
 This was achieved by streamlining operations and purchasing additional software to better serve clients and in-house efficiencies.
 A new ERP system was brought on line in January 2012 to improve the Company's operations and management reporting.

-On the revenue side, the new seasoned sales force, hired in 2012 and 2013, has largely been focused on landing large new clients in the Hospital industry.
-A series of quality surveys were implemented, and steps were taken to improve the quality perception and the timeliness of the publications in 2012 and 2013.
-The surveys have indicated increasing customer satisfaction in all areas of measurement.
+On the revenue side, the new seasoned sales force, hired in 2013 and 2014, has largely been focused on securing large new clients in the Hospital industry.
+The Company has been successful in bringing on approximately \$2,800,000 of additional revenue in 2014 related to these large new Hospital clients.
 The IRM product line has been reinvigorated and is beginning to catch sales traction in the marketplace.
 The Company is also looking at entering new vertical markets to open addition revenue streams.